Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 Winner: Cristiano Ronaldo

-As the only side in the draw left who does not play in a 'Top Five' European league, whomever drew Porto was always likely to be pretty pleased with themselves.
+As the only side left who do not play in a 'Top Five' European league, Porto's opponents in the draw were always likely to be pretty pleased with themselves.

 That honour went to Juventus, meaning a return to his homeland for Cristiano Ronaldo.